PartImageNet: A Large, High-Quality Dataset of Parts: Abstract

 \section{Abstract}

-A part-based object understanding facilitates efficient compositional learning and knowledge transfer, robustness to occlusion, and has the potential to increase the performance on general recognition and localization tasks.
-However, research on part-based models is hindered due to the lack of datasets with part annotations, which is caused by the extreme difficulty and high cost of annotating object parts in images.
-In this paper, we propose PartImageNet, a large, high-quality dataset with part segmentation annotations.
-It consists of $158$ classes from ImageNet with approximately $24'000$ images.
-PartImageNet is unique because it offers part-level annotations on a general set of classes with non-rigid, articulated objects, while having an order of magnitude larger size compared to existing datasets.
-It can be utilized in multiple vision tasks including but not limited to: Part Discovery, Semantic Segmentation, Few-shot Learning.
-Comprehensive experiments are conducted to set up a set of baselines on PartImageNet and we find that existing works on part discovery can not always produce satisfactory results during complex variations.
-The exploit of parts on downstream tasks also remains insufficient.
-We believe that our PartImageNet will greatly facilitate the research on part-based models and their applications.
-The dataset and scripts will soon be released at \href{https://github.com/TACJu/PartImageNet}{https://github.com/TACJu/PartImageNet}.
+It is natural to represent objects in terms of their parts.
+This has the potential to improve the performance of algorithms for object recognition and segmentation but can also help for downstream tasks like activity recognition.
+Research on part-based models, however, is hindered by the lack of datasets with per-pixel part annotations.
+This is partly due to the difficulty and high cost of annotating object parts so it has rarely been done except for humans (where there exists a big literature on part-based models).
+To help address this problem, we propose PartImageNet, a large, high-quality dataset with part segmentation annotations.
+It consists of $158$ classes from ImageNet with approximately $24,000$ images.
+PartImageNet is unique because it offers part-level annotations on a general set of classes including non-rigid, articulated objects, while having an order of magnitude larger size compared to existing part datasets (excluding datasets of humans).
+It can be utilized for many vision tasks including Object Segmentation, Semantic Part Segmentation, Few-shot Learning and Part Discovery.
+We conduct comprehensive experiments which study these tasks and set up a set of baselines.